-Payments made to an in-coming university employee to assist the employee in paying for the following types of expenses cannot be made as nontaxable payments or reimbursements of moving expenses under either IRS or State Budget Agency guidelines.
+The following payments made to an in-coming university employee cannot be made as non-taxable payments or reimbursements of moving expenses under IRS guidelines (see Related Information section below).
 Payments for the following types of expenses will be treated as taxable compensation to the employee and will be included in the employee’s W-2 wages.
-These expenses must be paid outside the scope of the Moving Expense Policy, by utilizing the Supplemental Payroll Voucher process:
+These expenses must be paid utilizing the Supplemental Payroll Voucher process, which falls outside the scope of the Moving Expense Policy and associated dollar limitations:

 - Meals consumed during the time of travel.

 - Travel expenses related to side-trips or vacation stops on the way from the former residence to the new residence.

 Scholarly Equipment and Materials

 Expenses incurred for the relocation of a laboratory, library, scholarly collection or research equipment will not be considered household goods or personal effects to the extent that these items are relocated to university premises.
 These expenses are considered ordinary and necessary business expenses of the university and will not be subject to the stated dollar limitations related to moving expenses.
 These expenses can be paid directly by the university or reimbursed to the employee under the accountable plan.

-Moving expenses for existing faculty or staff who are asked to relocate may also be reimbursed at the discretion of the hiring department, corresponding Responsibility Center, Campus and/or appropriate Vice President.
-All reimbursements are subject to the other limitations that are within this policy.
+Moving expenses for existing faculty or staff who relocate for university purposes may also be reimbursed at the discretion of the hiring department, corresponding Responsibility Center, Campus and/or appropriate Vice President.
+All reimbursements are subject to the limitations of this policy including the distance limitations.

 The move of the residence must meet the minimum IRS distance requirements; the distance from the prior residence to the new job location must be 50 miles more than the distance from the prior residence to the former job location.

 Reason for Policy

-Provide a means of paying for, or reimbursing, moving expenses incurred by new employees that are full-time staff or faculty members.
+Provide a means of paying for, or reimbursing, moving expenses incurred by new employees or existing employees who are changing primary job location.

 ProceduresInitiating Department Responsibilities

 - Moving expenses may be allowable on contracts and grants, in compliance with the Uniform Guidance, granting agency, and terms and condition of the specific grant, provided that the source of salary funds and source of moving expenses are consistent, and within the $10,000 limit.
 Reimbursements paid against a contract and grant account are also subject to policies established by the university or granting agency.

-- Office of Management and Budget Circular A-21 also states that if moving charges are made against federal funds and the employee should resign for reasons within the employee’s control within twelve (12) months of the reimbursement, then 100% of the charges will be disallowed.
+- Office of Management and Budget Uniform Guidance also states that if moving charges are made against federal funds and the employee should resign for reasons within the employee’s control within twelve (12) months of the hire date, then 100% of the charges will be disallowed.

-- IRS Publication 521 details the federal income tax rules and regulations for individuals, in regard to moving expenses and includes samples of completed moving expense Form 3903.
-This publication is available at local libraries and from the IRS by calling 1-800-829-3676.
+IRS Publication 521 details the federal income tax rules and regulations for individuals, in regard to moving expenses.
+A link to the publication is provided in the Related Information section.